emvaugh2/Azure-Creating-Vnets/README.md

-# Creating VMs in Azure
+# Creating Vnets in Azure

 **There are 3 objectives with this lab:**
 * Create a Virtual Network